 - One of the most common technologies used today are automated red flags, which automatically highlight suspected fraudulent activity.
 Eighty-one percent of respondents reported using automated red flags, followed by:

 - Link analysis, a tool that enables insurers to unravel complex or organized fraud rings by recognizing the relationships between groups across multiple claims, used by 50 percent of respondents; and

 - Anomaly detection, which warns investigators that information seems improbable, is used by 45 percent of respondents.

 - Most insurers think that no single technology is sufficient to combat fraud.
 A combination of technologies is necessary to uncover both opportunistic and organized fraud.

-- 85 percent of insurers predict that funds for anti-fraud detection will remain the same or increase.
+- Eighty-five percent of insurers predict that funds for anti-fraud detection will remain the same or increase.